MMIV-ML/ELMED219-2021/Lab3-BRATS/README.md

 ## Your turn!

-The notebooks]have several excerices and suggestions for experiments with the models and their (hyper)parameters.
+The notebooks have several small excerices and code completion challenges (with solutions) and encourage experiments with the ML models and their (hyper)parameters.